mozilla-jetpack/jpm/README.md

 * `-b, --binary <path>` Use the specified Firefox binary to run the addon.
 Used in `run` and `test`.
 * `-r, --retro` A stopgap solution to use old-style Jetpack addons by using an install.rdf and bootstrap file.
 This will be removed once AOM changes are completed.
 Used in `xpi`, `run` and `test`.
 * `-v, --verbose` Prints additional debugging information.
+* `--binary-args <CMDARGS>` Passes the additional arguments into Firefox.
+Multiple arguments must be enclosed in quotes.

 ### `jpm run`